There is something evocatively appealing about experiencing two intrinsically different cultures with such ease as is the case on the Cyprus border.

-As soon as you are clear of The Green Line you will notice the differences in the divided city.
-Churches have been replaced with mosques, the writing on signs is different and those who have visited Turkey will quickly recognise the Turkish influences on the streets, in the medina style stalls and kebab houses.
-Just as the Greek influence in the south is so apparent.
+Those who have visited Turkey will quickly recognise the Turkish influences on the streets, in the medina style stalls and kebab houses.
+Just as the Greek influence south of the border is also very apparent.

-North of the line, there was not the same feeling of rejuvenation the southern side is experiencing nor does it have the same modern storefronts you pass on the southern side of the Ledra Str. checkpoint.
+North of the line, there is not the same feeling of rejuvenation the southern side is experiencing.
+Nor will you see the same modern storefronts you pass on the southern side of the Ledra Str.
+Checkpoint.

-Whereas the Greek Cypriot side promises an appealing night time atmosphere, the north lends itself to daytime exploration.
-And while the southern side oozes atmosphere and charm, the north offers more attractions within their half of the walled city.
+Where the Greek Cypriot side promises an appealing nighttime atmosphere, the north lends itself to daytime exploration.
+And while the southern side oozes character and charm, the North offers more attractions within their half of the walled city.

-There are a number of beautiful mosques and churches in North Nicosia.
-The Selimiye Mosque is the cities most prominent landmark, from both sides.
 Part mosque, part French Gothic church, this building has a fascinating history.
-The mosque is still a place of worship but can be visited outside of the daily five prayer times.
+The mosque is still a place of worship but can be visited daily outside of prayer times.

 There are three gates in the Venetian walls of the old city.
-The Famagusta gate to the east, The Paphos Gate to the west and The Kryenia Gate to the north.
-Also known as the “Del Providetore Gate” it was considered the most important entry-exit point to the city.
+The Famagusta gate to the east, The Paphos Gate to the west and The Kyrenia Gate to the north.
+Also known as the “Del Providetore Gate,” it was considered the most important entry-exit point to the city.